-While you may think that most naturopathic doctors are anti-vaccine, the truth is that many licensed NDs do recommend and/or administer vaccinations.
+While you may think that most naturopathic doctors are anti-vaccine, the truth is that many licensed NDs do recommend and/or administer vaccinations such as flu shots.
 As medical students, we learn all about vaccinations and their many benefits, and administer them in our teaching clinics.

 I get a flu shot from a local pharmacy every year.
 I do this because I would rather not suffer through the flu myself, and because I want to help protect my friends, family, and those who are most vulnerable to the deadly effects of the flu.
 Those individuals include babies, young children, the old, and people with serious chronic health conditions.

 It is all too easy to dismiss the flu as little more than a more severe cold, but statistics from the Centers for Disease Control and Prevention (CDC) underline just how dangerous it can be.
 In an online report published December 9, 2016, the CDC estimated that flu-related hospitalization in the United States ranged from a low of 140,000 each year to a high of 710,000 during the 2014-2015 flu season.

 It isn’t easy to estimate how many people actually die from flu and its complications, because not all states report this information.
 However, the CDC estimates that from 2010-2011 to 2013-2014, flu-related deaths ranged from about 12,000 up to 56,000 during 2012-2013.

 It is clear, then, that protecting against the flu won’t just benefit your health and well-being—it will benefit the health and well-being of many Americans.
 But what do you do if you would rather avoid vaccines that contain mercury?
 That’s one big obstacle for lots of people, including me.
 So I take the precaution of making sure that the flu vaccine I get each year does not contain mercury, since I’d rather not be injecting this toxic heavy metal, even in minute amounts, into my body.